 - No person, firm, corporation, or others representing such person, firm, or corporation shall contact or lobby the mayor, the city commissioner, city staff, or evaluation committee member in person, by telephone, in writing, by e-mail, or any other means of communication, regarding the procurement of goods, services, or construction from the time the intent to procure such goods, services, or construction is advertised to the time of completed procurement.
 The only permissible contact regarding a procurement solicitation shall be with the procurement director or with the evaluation committee at a duly noticed public meeting.
 Lobbying and lobbyist shall have the same meaning as provided in subsection 2-581(a) of the city's ethics code - Lobbying shall mean seeking to influence the decision of any city commissioner, any advisory board member, any employee or any other decision maker with respect to the passage, defeat or modification of any item which may foreseeably be presented for consideration to such entities as applicable.

-The Procurement Division is responsible for the acquisition of all supplies, materials, equipment and services required by various City departments and entities.
-All procurements are made according to established rules and regulations in the procurement code in addition to other local, state, and federal laws.
+The Procurement Department is responsible for buying of all supplies, materials, equipment and services required by City departments and entities.
+All acquisitions are made according to established rules and regulations in the City's procurement code in addition to local, state, and federal laws.

-Our Staff is committed to obtaining the “best value” for the City of West Palm Beach and recognizes that our process partners are important to achieving the goals of our City.
-We will continually endeavor to find ways to maximize the resources entrusted to us through operational efficiency by utilizing the best practices and alternative purchasing methods that promote cost savings.
+Our Staff is committed to obtaining the “best value” for the City of West Palm Beach and recognizes that our partners are important to achieving the City's goals.

-The City team understands and values our business relationships and strives to make every effort to promote fair and equitable treatment of all suppliers and ensure transparency of the procurement process.
-We hope you will find our website useful.
+The Procurement team understands and values our business relationships and makes every effort to promote fair and equitable treatment of all suppliers and ensures transparency of the procurement process.
 We encourage questions, comments, and suggestions from those visiting our website and interested in becoming part of our supplier community.